alokkumarr/my-big-project-/doc/development.md

         $ journalctl -u saw-*
         $ rpm -qa saw-*

+To stop the Docker containers, execute the following command:

+        $ mvn -pl saw-dist docker:stop

+To rerun deployment using an already built package, execute the following command:

+        $ mvn -pl saw-dist docker:build docker:start -P docker-keep

+The produce more verbose output from Docker container building and running, add the following to the command-line:

+        $ mvn [...] -Ddocker.verbose -Ddocker.showLogs

 Note: The Docker daemon must be running to be able to build and run containers.